NILAMATHI1999/Customer-Churn-Prediction/Documents/customer_churn_project/README.md

 ![Streamlit](https://img.shields.io/badge/Streamlit-App-red)
 ![scikit-learn](https://img.shields.io/badge/ML-scikit--learn-orange)

-An **ML-powered web app for predicting customer churn** using **Streamlit** and **Random Forest**.
-The app allows users to input customer details and get real-time churn predictions with probability scores.
+An **end-to-end Machine Learning project** for predicting **customer churn** using a **Streamlit web application**.
+This app lets users input customer details and get **real-time churn predictions** with probability scores and a prediction log.

 ---

 ## 🔍 Problem Statement

-Customer churn is when customers stop using a company’s service.
+Customer churn occurs when customers stop using a company’s service.
 Retaining customers is crucial for subscription-based businesses.

 The goal of this project is to:
 - Predict **whether a customer will stay or churn** based on their demographics and service usage.
 - Provide a **simple web interface** to make predictions accessible for business users.
-- Learn how to build and deploy a **Machine Learning app**.
+- Demonstrate an **end-to-end Machine Learning workflow**.

 ---